 Common sense and modesty are two of the principles that govern our dress code.
-Our faculty and staff will check compliances with the code early in the day and students who choose to violate the code will be removed from class until they have corrected the situation.
-Once the student is removed from class he or she will receive a referral for each dress code violation.
-Upon receipt of second and subsequent referrals for dress code students will receive detention.
-Students who receive 5 referrals for dress code violations will lose dress down privileges for the remainder of the semester and receive detention.
-Any attire deemed inappropriate, extraordinary, distracting, and/or obscene by the administration is in violation of the dress code.
+Our faculty and staff will check compliances with the code early in the day and students who choose to violate the code may be removed from class until they have corrected the violation.
+Any attire deemed inappropriate, does not fit properly, extraordinary, distracting, and/or obscene by the administration is in violation of the dress code.
 This includes but is not limited to clothes and accessories, tattoos, jewelry/piercings, hair colors (extreme colors), etc., that are offensive and/or distracting to the learning environment.
 The administration will determine when a student's appearance is in violation of the dress code and may confiscate non-conforming articles.
 The articles of clothing will be returned to the parent or to the student at an appropriate time.
+If a student is reprimanded for a dress code violation, corrects the violation, and then is found to be in violation again discipline will be issued for insubordination.